 GOGO Charter’s Guide to Touring Campuses in North Carolina’s Research Triangle

 North Carolina is a state filled with top universities and colleges, most notably those located in The Triangle.
 North Carolina’s Research Triangle area is home to three major research universities, as well as a few smaller colleges.
 High school students looking to tour colleges in The Triangle have various campuses to trek and chaperones have a great deal of planning to do.
 School groups looking to tour multiple campuses can find easy transportation options with GOGO Charters.
-A private charter bus is the best way to transport tour groups, either big or small.
+A private charter bus rental is the best way to transport tour groups, either big or small.
 No matter the size of your group and number of campuses, GOGO Charters has a bus to meet everyone’s needs.

 The full-sized motorcoaches we charter are best for large groups of up to 56 passengers, while minibuses come in various sizes, accommodating anywhere from 18 passengers to 35 passengers.
 With the option of premium amenities like WiFi, restrooms, and cushioned reclining seats, a charter bus provides a comfortable trip during your group’s first college experience.
 Each charter bus comes with a professional driver to easily shuttle your group to and from campuses.

 We’ve put together a concise tour guide for your group to utilize during your campuses visits.
 From NC State to Meredith College, check out what The Triangle has to offer: